-Hepatitis C medications: A review and update for patients
+Hepatitis C medications: An overview for patients

 - How is hepatitis C treated?

 - Why should people take antiviral medications for hepatitis C?

 - What does it mean to have a successful treatment?
 What is a Sustained Virologic Response (SVR)?

 - What are the names of the medications for treating hepatitis C?

 - How likely is it that the treatment will cure my hepatitis C virus?

 - Do all patients with hepatitis C need the treatment?